jvanderl/flogo-components/activity/kafka/README.md

 # Send message to Kafka
 This activity provides your flogo application the ability to send a message to an Apache Kafka broker.
+Code is based on the Kafka activity created by Kai Waehner

 ## Installation